+Get some pottery.
 If you love handmade art like we do, then you’ll also want to treat yourself to a visit to Mark of the Potter.
 It’s about 12 miles from Helen, in Clarkesville.
 Fuel up before heading out.
 It’s worth the trip.

+See a Cabbage Patch baby be born.
 Finally, another place close to Helen, in Cleveland Georgia, is Babyland General Hospital.
 It costs nothing to see a Cabbage Patch baby being born.
 Kids will love it.

 U-pick apple season offers terrific weekend excitement.
 We have an entire post of the Best Apple Picking Orchards in the mountains, but I want to point out that Mercier (mentioned earlier, in Blue Ridge) is our favorite family locale.
 However, when we can’t wait for the weekend, we head to Ellijay’s BJ Reece Orchards because it is the only place we have found that offers U-pick during the week.